Insights Into Apple's Performance Versus Peers In Technology Hardware, Storage & Peripherals Sector - Apple (NASDAQ:AAPL)

 -

-With a Price to Earnings ratio of 32.37, which is 0.86x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.
+The Price to Earnings ratio of 33.26 is 0.86x lower than the industry average, indicating potential undervaluation for the stock.

 -